 - Quick homemade shrimp stock: Use the shrimp shells and heads if you happen to buy some fresh shrimp with head intact and use them to make the most fragrant shrimp stock at home.
 This will make a kickass Paella.
 Oh yes!
 I highly recommend it and this extra step will just take only 5 mins of your time.

 - Don’t miss the Saffron: It’s expensive I know but it makes a huge difference in flavor.
 This one ingredient helps develop deep complex flavor, a subtle floral sweet sublime taste that’s so addictive.
 This is the start ingredient of todays’ recipe.

 - Rinse the Long Grain Rice: You need to rinse the rice until clear water runs through.
 This helps discard the surface starch from the rice, as a result the rice doesn’t become gooey or gummy.
 Paella rice never happens to be sticky or creamy like risotto.

 - Brown the Chorizo sausage: The browned sausage boosts the flavor of the dish manifold.
 Don’t skip browning the sausage ever.
 As we are cooking Paella in a pressure cooker we don’t want to miss any layer of flavor.

-- Choose Jumbo, colossal or Tiger shrimps: Whether frozen or raw choose these shrimps and avoid cooked pink ones and the smaller varieties.
+- Choose Jumbo, colossal or Tiger shrimp: Whether frozen or raw choose these shrimp and avoid cooked pink ones and the smaller varieties.
 The meaty raw shrimp is all that you want.